-Below are some questions we were dying to have answered by Billie and her beautiful little family (also see their giveaway below!):
+Below are some questions we were dying to have answered by Billie and her beautiful little family:

 1I first became aware of your skills and work ethic when seeing your incredible photography around the Maui Tropical Plantation and was thrilled when you opened a shop there.
 With the property’s massive renovations and slow growth, I was worried foot traffic wouldn’t be enough to sustain your shop (at least at first.)
 Since then, you not only had enough foot traffic, but locals and visitors made special trips to the plantation specifically to buy your clothing, jewelry, art, and more.
 It’s hard to find a car that’s not sporting your iconic minimalistic “ALOHA” sticker nowadays.
 Your success wasn’t a surprise, considering the quality of the work and the thoughtful style of your shop.
 But it must have come as a surprise and an extra blow when the Tropical Plantation shutdown.
 Were you expecting it, and how did you first handle the news?